ChrisOwen101/SigmaScopeLesson/ReadMe.md

 ## Delivery Notes

+- I've applied the "I do, We do, You do" framework to plan this lesson
 - This lesson was written for a class of between 15-20.
   - It uses peer to peer learning at one point
   - It uses Group Response techniques by way of a formative evaluation